organicos/organicos.github.io/bower_components/angularjs-socialshare/Readme.md

 Share me
 </a>
 ```

 ####Sharing media
-You can set the media source to share using the `socialshare-media=""` attribute (for example, you will use it for pinterest)
+You can set the media source to share using the `socialshare-media=""` attribute

 ```html
 <a href="#"